 Teaching opportunities

 Effective teaching is considered an essential skill of all graduates.
-Fellows have opportunities to teach rotating pulmonary and critical care fellows in the endoscopy suites, as well as teach residents and fellows during conferences.
+Fellows have opportunities to teach rotating pulmonary and critical care fellows in the bronchoscopy suites, as well as teach residents and fellows during conferences.

 Career development